julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 #### Data Visualizations

-Participants recorded the most data between Tuesday-Thursday.
+Participants recorded the most data between Tuesday-Thursday and this chart suggests that data may drop off during the weekend, when users might not feel as disciplined.

 <img src="recordedDaysPerWeek.png" width="900" height="500" alt="Bar chart showing number of recorded days per day of the week.
 Tuesday and Wednesday have the most recorded days, while Monday has the fewest." />